Random Embeddings of Graphs: The Expected Number of Faces in Most Graphs is Logarithmic: Logarithmic bound---proof of

 We continue by calculating the probability that a face is formed by fixing some $R_k(d_i)$ for $i < n-1$.
-If $d_i$ is of the first category, choosing its successor does never complete a new face as, so far, we only determined $R_k$ for 1-open darts.
+If $d_i$ is of the first category, choosing its successor never completes a new face as, so far, we only determined $R_k$ for 1-open darts.
 If $d_i$ is of the second category, we argue we can complete at most one face by determining $R_k(d_i)$.
 We follow $R\circ L$, and it leaves only one choice for the successor, which completes the face.
 Therefore, for each $d_i$ of the second category the probability that we complete a face is at most $\frac{1}{n-i-1}$.
-Here, $i$ goes from $\xi+1$ to $\xi + t$.
+Here, $i$ goes from $\xi+1$ to $\xi + t$, where $\xi$ is the number of darts of the first category at $v_k$ and $t$ is the number of darts of the second category.
 It is easy to see that for any $d_i$ in the last category, there is no choice $R_k(d_i)$ which completes a face.
-Therefore, if $k>1$, then the third category is not empty and $R_k(n-1)$ never completes a face.
+Therefore, if $k>1$, then the third category is not empty and $R_k(d_{n-1})$ never completes a face.
 We conclude that we arrive at equation~(\ref{eq:defQ}).
-If $k=1$ fixing $\Next(n-1)$ might complete a face and this accounts for the additional $+1$ in equation~(\ref{eq:defQ-border}). \end{proof}
+If $k=1$ fixing $R_1(d_{n-1})$ might complete an additional face and this accounts for the additional $+1$ in equation~(\ref{eq:defQ-border}). \end{proof}

 We define one more random variable.
 Let $T_{n-k}$ represent the number of temporary faces in $G[\Vup]$ in step $k$ (before vertex $v_k$ is added).
 Note that $E[T_n]$ is, in other words, an average number of faces of $K_n$.
 Hence, the following lemma is the first step in the proof of the main theorem.
 The rest of the proof will provide an involved analysis of the right-hand side of Inequality~(\ref{eq:target}).